A Marathoner’s Worst Nightmare

 A Logical Necessity

-To begin with, it’s vital that you establish a training pattern of no less than 20-30 miles during the the build-up weeks, and 40-50 miles in the peak weeks of your marathon training.
-Otherwise you will not have prepared your body for the hard work of the marathon.
+At the most basic level, you must run enough miles to prepare your body for the hard work of the marathon.
+It’s good to establish a training pattern of around 20-30 miles during the build-up weeks, and 40-50 miles in the peak weeks of your marathon training.
+Otherwise, you will not have prepared your body for this kind of stress.
 You may have to drop out of the race or you will have a very bad day.
-You will also risk injuring yourself either during the race or afterwards, and you cannot afford to be injured.
-So at the most basic level, you must run enough miles to prepare your body for this kind of stress.
-60-90 miles for the peak weeks leading up to a marathon is a good goal after 3-5 years of consistent training.
+You will also risk injuring yourself either during the race or afterward, and you cannot afford to be injured.

 Walk Your Talk

-Of course you can always decide to run the marathon just to finish.
-Just run it slowly and don’t try to a performance time.
-If your work, or health or family prevents you from training as much as you would like, don’t give up, just think differently about the marathon and treat it as a super-effort of endurance to prepare you for another event later in your life.
-In this case running lower mileage in training might be alright.
+Of course, you can always decide to run the marathon just to finish.
+Just run it slowly and don’t try to a performance goal.
+If your work or health or family prevents you from training as much as you would like, don’t give up, just think differently about the marathon and treat it as a big effort of endurance to prepare you for another event later in your life.
+In this case, running lower mileage in training might be alright.
 Go to the race for fun, start very slow, take a lot of time at every aid station and try to reach the finish line even if you have to walk some miles.
 The talk on the race course is that the recent Marathon Mega-Study proved, once and for all that there’s no statistically significant impact on the national performance average by those who walk to the finish line.

-One common marathon mistake is carrying out too many high mileage runs in the 4-week period before race day.
-For the average runner, to have healthy, rested leg muscles capable of achieving the marathon distance, it’s better to ‘go long’ every 2-3 weeks (rather than weekly) and to complete the last long run at least 4 weeks before the race.
-By promoting better recovery while still enhancing the ability to run marathon type distances, you can gradually increase the duration of this effort to 22 miles, 10-12 of which are covered at your marathon race pace.
+Carrying out too many high mileage runs in the 4-week period before the race.
+For the average runner, to have healthy rested leg muscles capable of achieving the marathon distance, it’s better to ‘go long’ every 2-3 weeks (rather than weekly) and to complete the last long run at least 4 weeks before the race.
+By promoting better recovery while still enhancing the ability to run marathon type distances, you can gradually increase the duration of this effort to 21 miles, 10-12 of which are covered at your marathon race pace.

 On alternate weeks you can relax more by doing moderate duration, ‘best-easy’ paced runs of 10-16 miles.
 8 weeks before the marathon you can try something special – that is finishing the last 40% of these ‘mini-long runs’ at your 1/2 marathon race pace (or a comparable effort).
 These are called ‘speed-endurance runs’ (not to be confused with the generic tempo runs).
 Be very careful with these runs!
 Make sure your form and breathing are totally under control.
 It’s fine to slow down while you figure things out.